OlivierLD/raspberry-coffee/Bluetooth/README.md

 Run it:
 ```
 $ ./bt.101.py
 ```
 You should see the led blinking every 3 seconds on the Arduino.

 ### From Java
 Compile and archive the code provided here:
 ```
 $ ../gradlew clean shadowJar
 ```

-Seems there is a problem to fix with `javalib-rx-tx`, when trying to read `/dev/rfcomm0`:
+Seems there is a problem to fix on the Raspberry Pi, with `librxtx-java`, when trying to read `/dev/rfcomm0`:
 ```
 $ ./java.101.sh
 Stable Library